BUBUBIUBIU/Prof_search/README.md

 - For stateful react component, shouldComponentUpdate() should be introduced to improve performance.
 - For some reusable components, its better to make them stateless (create by function) to improve performance

+## Lack of using FormData
+In this project, nearly all the components are controlled [components](https://reactjs.org/docs/forms.html#controlled-components),thus, we hardly use from data to submit inputs to the server.
+It introduce a lot of redundancy codes.
+Still not sure if it is a good practice or not.